andmur09/VNFPP-CG/README.md

 VNFPP-CG has the following dependencies:

 - [https://www.gurobi.com/](GUROBI) (Linear programming solver used in the optimisation.
-A free academic license is available on their website.
+A free academic license is available on their website.)
 - [https://graphviz.org/](Graphviz) (Used to plot topology.)

 ### Example

-To run the experiments used in this paper run the script toy_example.py.
+A toy example is provided in toy_example.py.
 This loads the RAN test topology, set of VNF's and service types.
 It randomly samples 10 service requests and then solves using both column generation and a greedy heuristic.
-Set verbose = 0 for no output, verbose = 1 for logfile, verbose = 2 for logfile .lp and .ilp output.
+Set verbose = 0 for no output, verbose = 1 for logfile, verbose = 2 for logfile, .lp and .ilp output.
 The result will be saved as a .json file, output directory can be changed by modifying fname.